 Approved: November 2012

-The relationship between a preceptor or evaluator and their pharmacy technician applicant must allow for a fair, objective, impartial and transparent assessment of the applicant's performance to ensure that the applicant has demonstrated their competency and ability to practise safely and effectively.
-This policy defines when and how an applicant may complete their Structured Practical Training (SPT) or Structured Practical Evaluation (SPE) in a practice site where the applicant has a familial relationship.
+The relationship between a preceptor and their pharmacy technician applicant must allow for a fair, objective, impartial and transparent assessment of the applicant’s performance to ensure that the applicant has demonstrated their competency and ability to practise safely and effectively.
+This policy defines when and how an applicant may complete their Structured Practical Training (SPT) in a practice site where the applicant has a familial relationship.

-An applicant who discloses a familial relationship at the proposed SPT or SPE practice site prior to the start of their training, and where the relationship is not directly with the proposed preceptor or evaluator, may be allowed to complete their SPT or SPE under the supervision of that preceptor or evaluator at the discretion of College staff.
+An applicant who discloses a familial relationship at the proposed SPT practice site prior to the start of their training, and where the relationship is not directly with the proposed preceptor, may be allowed to complete their SPT under the supervision of that preceptor at the discretion of College staff.

 This policy is only applicable where: